gmlang/chilledtofu/_osaka/breakfast.md

 >
 > <cite>Haruki Murakami, [A Walk to Kobe](https://granta.com/a-walk-to-kobe/)</cite>

-I've had those *thick, buttered toast* for a few days by now, sometimes with *steaming hot coffee*, other times with *iced coffee*.
-They taste good.
-Both the toast and the coffee.
-Indeed, they have no problems except being stubbornly unfullfilling.
+I've been having the *thick, buttered toast* for the last many days, sometimes with *steaming hot coffee*, other times with coffee ice cold.
+They taste good, by they, I mean everything that comes in a set: the toast, the coffee, the boild egg and the unpeeled banana chunk, even the pretty little jars of milk and syrup.
+Each item is perfect in its own way, but once lined up on a tray and served together, they become stubbornly unfullfilling.

+When people are unfullfilled, they start asking questions.
+That's how, for example, Nicolaus Copernicus came up with the heliocentric model, how Isaac Newton discovered the law of motions, and how Charles Darwin cracked open the natural selection process.
+So don't be offended by my act of inquiry because it's only natural and perfectly human.
+Plus, my questions are a lot simpler:

+* Why couldn't the eggs be fried, scrambled or made into an omelette?
+* Why couldn't the toast be farm bread, sourdough or some other kind like apricot with almond seed?
+* Why couldn't there be sausage, bacon and fried potatoes mixed with different kinds of spices?
+* Why couldn't there be green arugulas, red tomatoes, and yellow peppers?
+* Who moved the cheese?

-I've given up on finding hearty breakfast in Osaka.
-All the places I went to are too healthy.
-It seems that people don't really care about breakfast here.
+Friend, let me tell you something: I've given up on finding hearty breakfast in Osaka.
+Notice the keyword here is "hearty" not "healthy."
+All the places I tried are healthy, healthy in a bad way.
+For one, people here don't seem to care about breakfast.
 You see, if you eat a Japanese breakfast, you'll be eating rice, miso soup, pickled vegetables and grilled fish.
 The same kind of things you eat for lunch and dinner.
-Sure, there're other things you can eat for lunch like ramen or curry, and dinner is much more elaborate.
+Sure, there're other things you can eat for lunch, and dinner is much more elaborate.
 But you know what I mean.
-I prefer to separate breakfast from lunch and dinner just as I prefer four seasons.
-So I've been eating at those 喫茶 places.
-Here're my observations:
+I prefer to eat very different things for breakfast and dinner, just like most people don't introduce their lover to their spouse.
+So I've been eating at those 喫茶 places (cafe).
+Here're some takeaways:

-* Old school.
-Some of them have been around for a while.
+* Old school, from background music to interior setup.
+Some cafe has been around for a while.
-* You can find those old mahjong tables (see pictures below).
+* Some have those old electronic mahjong tables (pictures below).
+Taka told me playing those mahjong table is a big pastime for people of older generation.
+That reminded me of Murakami's [*Pinball, 1973*](http://amzn.to/2eKyMP1).
 * They offer breakfast sets.
 The price ranges from $3 to $10.
-* Background music is good.
-One place played Ella Fitzgerald.
 * Not smoke free.
 You'll inhale other customers' smokes.
-* You get to watch and talk to the locals.
+The good thing is that almost all customers are locals.
+They are friendly.
+You can try to talk to them and have a good time.
 * Coffee is good.
 But no free refills.
-* No western omelettes.
-I don't think they even serve fried or scrambled eggs.

 {% include gallery caption="Breakfast at 3 places in Osaka" %}

+## Update

-People who never had an omelette of 5 eggs with cheese, sausage and fried potatoes are like people who never worked out.
+People who never had a big and salty and fatty breakfast are like people who never worked out.
 They don't know what they are missing.
-If you know a great breakfast place in Osaka.
-Let me know.

-## Update

-More later...
+When I said I gave up on finding hearty breakfast, I lied.
+I kept looking.

+To be continued.